git-shawn/swift-readability/README.md

     }
 }
 ```
-By conforming WebViewProxy to ReaderControllable, you can control the reader from the proxy, for example:
+By conforming `WebViewProxy` to `ReaderControllable`, you can control the reader from the proxy, for example:
 ```swift
 WebViewReader { proxy in
     WebView(configuration: configuration)